ludios/expand-everything/README.md

 This is distributed as a userscript, so you need a browser extension that runs userscripts.

 [Violentmonkey](https://violentmonkey.github.io/) can be installed in Firefox and Chromium-based browsers.
-[Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887) can be used for Safari.
+[Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887) works in Safari.

 Then, visit [expand.user.js](https://raw.githubusercontent.com/ludios/expand-everything/master/expand.user.js) and _Confirm installation_.